nikop/steam-help/faqs/Submitting A Network Activity Report.md

 None of this information is automatically sent to Valve.
 If you are working with Steam Support on a customer support issue, you can choose to send the report.
 Valve will use the information you recorded to assist with your customer support issue, and will protect the information in accordance with [Valve's privacy policy](http://store.steampowered.com/privacy_agreement/).

-[section style=warning] ### Unencrypted Data Warning
+  ### Unencrypted Data Warning
 All information being sent and received will be recorded by the tool in its unencrypted state.
 This can include billing information, sensitive payment details, and other form data that you enter during the recording process.
 We ask that you remove any of this information prior to submitting.
-Instructions on doing so can be found at the bottom of this article.[/section]
+Instructions on doing so can be found at the bottom of this article.
 # How to create and submit a report

 Depending on which browser you are using, you can follow the steps below to reproduce the issue and capture the associated activity log.
 Make sure that if you are reproducing a purchasing issue, you read the note at the bottom of this article and remove any sensitive information you have entered on the web page, such as credit card related information.